BEng(Hons) Civil Engineering

 Why UWE Bristol?

-BEng(Hons) Civil Engineering introduces you to the broad spectrum of civil and environmental engineering.
+BEng(Hons) Civil Engineering introduces you to the broad spectrum of civil and environmental engineering, with a focus on the climate emergency.

 Learn about structures and materials, soil mechanics, hydraulics, hydrology and risk management.
-Get involved with department research in transport, flooding, bridges and sustainability.
+Get involved with School research in transport, flooding, bridges and sustainability.

 Develop vital professional skills in management, creative skills in design and practical skills in surveying, geographical information systems (GIS) and computer-aided design (CAD).